mikerowehl/ai-samples/README.md

 a new style of development.
 But I would  like to see the new tools, in particular open source tools, allow for a selection of models.
 So just trying to figure out a few places where this isn't working as expected currently and maybe we can come up with something that makes it a bit easier to spot issues.

+* [supervisor sample](supervisor) - the base example from the langgraph supervisor module
+* [simple react agent](simple-agent) - take the web search part of the supervisor example and make it work with qwen